Metastatic Spinal Tumors

 “Our ability to control metastatic disease within the brain and spine at the JD Lipani Radiosurgery Institute is exceptional with success in 98% of our patients.
 In many cases, we provide an effective alternative to whole brain radiation therapy in an effort to prevent injury to healthy brain function.
 The result is the preservation of motor, sensory, and cognitive function in our patients.”– Dr. Lipani

-Treatment Options for Spinal Metastases
+Treatment and Surgery Options for Spinal Metastases

 The appropriate treatment for metastatic spinal tumors depends on the type of tumor and its location within the spinal column.
 Though some spinal tumors may require surgical excision, many others can be treated with chemotherapy or minimally-invasive or non-invasive treatment methods.